COVID-19 is challenging us because we have to find new ways to stay fit physically and mentally.

 What are you doing?
 It’s so easy to do nothing, isn’t it?!
 But it’s better to keep your body and mind in motion.
 If you don’t then both will shrink or at least get flabby and weak – yeah mind and body.

-Now that COVID-19 has permeated our world and we have to keep some distance from others how the heck will you get consistent exercise?
+We have to keep some distance from others how the heck will you get consistent exercise?
 How will you have fun?
 And most important – how do you negotiate mass transit?
 How’s your mental health?
 Are you getting some exercise?

 Does the thought of getting on a commuter bus or train make you anxious?